Managing user access

 Configuration of Synthetic credentials Create and delete Synthetic credentials.

 If the access level is Limited access and the user belongs to only one group, all the tests created by the user are automatically added to the Limited access list.
 The user who created the test can view or edit the test.
-If the access level is Limited access and the user belongs to multiple groups, the Instana admin needs to add the tests to the Limited access list for the user to view or edit the tests.
+When the access level is set to Limited access, a user who belongs to multiple groups cannot access the Synthetic test if the test is not associated with any application, website, or mobile application.
+The Instana admin must add the test to the Limited access list for the user to view or edit the test.

 • Viewer: View Synthetic test and location dashboards.
 This role is set by default.